steinhae/mobile-scraper/README.md

 ## Description

-This script scrapes the content from mobile.de and export it to an excel sheet.
-You can sort and filter by all columns and find your favourit car faster.
+Get content from mobile.de and show it in an excel sheet.
+You can sort and filter by all columns and find your favourite car faster.

 ## Installation